Avengers assemble scene: Reception

 The sequence has been well received, with fans in the theaters cheering, and the scene was considered to be one of the best in Endgame as well as the MCU by multiple critics.
 Mashable India referred to the sequence as "one of the most emotional moments in blockbuster movie history", while Screen Rant called it one of the defining moments of the "Infinity Saga".
 The sequence was ranked one of the best Captain America MCU scenes by Comic Book Resources, calling it the "ultimate battle cry".
 The line being saved for the right moment was applauded by critics, with Josh Siegel of The Hollywood Reporter praising the scene's direction and screenwriting, positively identifying it as being a well-executed version of the Call in the cavalry' trope of action filmmaking".
 Ana Dumarog of Screen Rant added that saving the phrase until that moment was good as she felt previous MCU films had not provided an adequate opportunity to use it until that point.
 Some critics said the scene was amplified because of the buildup of all of the films leading up to Endgame.
 Jaron Pak of Looper felt the scene had accurately encapsulated "the best of Endgame" and also comforted fans who were emotionally affected by the Blip, while Monita Mohan of Collider said the scene gave her "goosebumps".
-Individual praise was given to the score, Evans' performance, and the use of Wilson's callback line, with IGNs Joshua Yehl calling it the "perfect way to open the floodgates of hope", ranking the scene as being the sixth best out of ten in the film.
+Individual praise was given to the score, Evans's performance, and the use of Wilson's callback line, with IGNs Joshua Yehl calling it the "perfect way to open the floodgates of hope", ranking the scene as being the sixth best out of ten in the film.
 However, it also received criticism for the depiction of the other characters.
 Siegel lamented that secondary characters, such as T'Challa and Peter Parker, were depicted as "glorified cameo performers" rather than being seen as the next generation of MCU heroes, while Mohan also noted the absence of Natasha Romanoff, who had died earlier in the film.